philipturner/swift-opencl/README.md

 # Swift Bindings for OpenCL

 A native Swift API for OpenCL, based on the [C++ bindings](https://github.com/KhronosGroup/OpenCL-CLHPP).
-This package runs on macOS, Linux, Windows, and Android - every platform except iOS\*.
+This package runs on macOS, Linux, Windows, and Android.
 It detects which OpenCL version you have at runtime.

 ## Naming Conventions